When to go to see the northern lights

-northern lights iceland when to go is the big question.
-These lights are like green, blue, pink and purple curtains, moving high up in the sky with a magical glow.
+The northern lights in Iceland.
+These northern lights can appear in many different colors like green, blue, pink and purple.
+They move high up in the sky with a magical glow.
 It is one of the wonders that nature offers us and of course people want to know when is the best time to go to see this natural and magical phenomenon.

 When it is a new moon, the nights are dark and the lights are bright.
 A full moon, on the other hand, means bright nights and many say that it´s not the ideal conditions to hunt for the lights.
 However that is not true as we have often seen beautiful lights when it´s a full moon so don´t let that myth fool you.
-It is well possible to see the ligths in Reykjavik and other towns and villages, but they are clearer where there are no city lights.
+It is well possible to see the lights in Reykjavik and other towns and villages, but they are clearer where there are no city lights.
 That is why we recommend tours or accommodation out in the country, away from the light pollution.